dilettagoglia/starter-academic/content/post/skills/index.md

 # Soft Skills

 During my studies I completed a lot of different projects either by myself or **in a group** (both small and large groups).
-This had thaught me how to **efficiently collaborate** with collegues, and how to **organze and coordinate work** during development.
+This had taught me how to **efficiently collaborate** with colleagues, and how to **organize and coordinate work** during development.
 I have learnt how to switch easily from **different environments and programming languages**.
 Also by working alone I improved my **autonomy** on **problem solving** and on researching new things by myself.

-I constantly **keep myself updated** reading news, latest paper abouth technology and attending new courses about many different thematic areas.
+I constantly **keep myself updated** by reading news and latest paper about technology and by attending new courses about many different thematic areas.

 Experience has also given to me these skills:

-* Distance-working / Smartworking with structured tools to manage indivisual & teams work (es.
-Trello, Notion, Discord, Git, Asana)
+* Distance-working / Smartworking with structured tools to manage both individual and team work (es.
+Trello, Notion, Discord, GitHub, Asana).

-  * Organize work remotely
+* Remote working organization
 * Structure group work in Kanban style
 * Great care for details
 * Critical skills
 * Precise organization and time management
-* Public speaking, talks and public presentations
+* Public speaking, talks and presentations
 * Public relations
 * Enthusiastic, positive and driven attitude
-* Excellent organization and time management
 * Ability to develop and manage project schedules

 # Others